Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Introduction

 \section{Introduction}

 This two-part paper addresses some of the open problems in pricing multi-interval dispatch subject to ramping constraints and forecasting uncertainty.
-Part I focuses on theoretical issues surrounding dispatch-following incentives with two major conclusions.
+Part I focuses on theoretical issues surrounding dispatch-following incentives with three major conclusions.
 One is that, under the rolling-window dispatch model, uniform-pricing schemes cannot provide dispatch-following incentives that avoid out-of-the-market uplifts.
-Because such uplifts are discriminative, an equivalence of price-discrimination is necessary.
+Because such uplifts are discriminative, price-discrimination is necessary.

-Another conclusion is that the temporal locational marginal pricing (TLMP) provides full dispatch-following incentives that eliminate the need for any out-the-market settlement under the rolling-window economic dispatch model and arbitrary demand forecast accuracy.
+Another conclusion is that the temporal locational marginal pricing (TLMP)---a generalization of locational marginal pricing (LMP)---provides full dispatch-following incentives that eliminate the need for out-of-the-market uplifts under the rolling-window economic dispatch model and arbitrary demand forecast accuracy.

+The third conclusion is that it is optimal for price-taking profit maximizing generators to bid with their true marginal costs of generation.

 Providing dispatch-following incentive is only one of the many measures that pricing mechanisms need to be evaluated for adoption.
-Part II presents a study on a broader range of issues relating to pricing multi-interval dispatch when demand forecasts may not be accurate.
+This paper presents a study on a broader range of issues relating to pricing multi-interval dispatch under a more general network model.

 We focus on two categories of performance measures.
-The first is on two types of incentive compatibilities specific to multi-interval dispatch.
-One is the degree for which a particular pricing mechanism provides the necessary dispatch-following incentives for generators.
-Here we measure the lack of dispatch incentives by the size of the (ex-post) lost-of-opportunity (LOC) payment.
-The higher the LOC payment, the greater the incentive to deviate the dispatch signal.
-The other is whether it is to the generator's benefit to reveal its ramping limits truthfully.
+The first is on incentive compatibilities specific to multi-interval dispatch.
+One type of incentive is the degree for which a particular pricing mechanism provides the necessary dispatch-following incentives for generators.
+Here we measure the lack of dispatch-following incentives by the size of the (ex-post) lost-of-opportunity (LOC) payment.
+The higher the LOC payment, the greater the incentive for a generator to deviate from the dispatch signal.
+The other type is the incentive for a generator to reveal its ramping limits truthfully.
 If a generator receives higher profit under a pricing mechanism by under-reporting ramping capability, then the pricing mechanism not only distorts the actual ramping ability of the system but also discourages a generator from improving its ramping capacity.